ReFirmLabs/centrifuge-cli/docs/POLICY.md

 ### Rule: Weak Password Hashes

 Firmware images containing any password hashes with the algorithms defined below will fail.
+Set `allowUserAccounts: false` to fail if any user accounts are present, regardless of hash algorithm.
 ```
   passwordHashes:
+    # whether defined user accounts are allowed or not
+    allowUserAccounts: true

+    # any hashes with the following algorithms will fail the policy check
     weakAlgorithms:
       - des
       - md5